Determining the Sustainability Prescription for Your Home Renovation

 - Larger overhangs shade windows in the summer and let the sun in the winter.

-- Rooms are oriented to the sun to provide better day lighting.
+- Orient rooms to the sun to provide better day lighting.

 - Smart framing that doesn’t cost any more allows full insulation coverage.

-- Penetrations in the house envelope are sealed before putting on the final exterior material.
+- Seal penetrations in the house envelope before putting on the final exterior material.

-- Mechanical systems are actually designed and balanced for each home’s configuration.
+- Designed and balanced mechanical systems for each home’s configuration.

 - High performance insulation allows for the mechanical unit to downsize 30%, saving both upfront and operation costs.

 Jones Pierce strategies in the sweet spot for sustainable construction and design—influenced by industry thought leaders—for homeowners considering renovation: